Promptzy/Nexara/README.md

 ### Available Commands:
 - `/assign @username` - Assigns an issue or PR to the mentioned user
 - `/unassign @username` - Unassigns the mentioned user from an issue or PR
-- `/merge` - Merges a pull request (restricted to authorized users)
+- `/merge` - Merges a pull request and closes linked issues (restricted to authorized users)
+- `/approve [message]` - Approves a pull request with optional auto-merge
+- `/lgtm [message]` - Approves a pull request with "Looks Good To Me"
 - `/review @username` - Requests a review from the mentioned user
 - `/status` - Checks the status of a pull request and provides merge readiness assessment
 - `/bug` - Adds the "type: bug" label to the issue or PR